Wasps

 +

-Wasps become more aggressive in late summer and fall when colonies are largest and food sources decline.
-They're also more defensive during hot weather and when their nest is approached or disturbed.
+Wasps become more aggressive in late summer and fall.
+This is when colonies are largest and food sources decline.
+They are also more defensive during hot weather and when their nest is disturbed.

 Will wasps return to the same spot?